short stories (& poetry)

 Your fireworks, your favorite hill,

-Goodbye, my boy, and forget ‘from’.
+Goodbye, my boy, now forget ‘from’.

 The boy stood silent, then, until,

-He doubted not, and said, “I will,”
+He nodded slow and said, “I will,”

 cw: (child) death, war, terminal illness, brief suicidal ideation, homophobia